xabbu42/Master/arbeit.md

 the cut where we have $⊟ ≺_L ⊞$ and the cycle $⊞ ≺_L ⊞$.
 Other than in
 the G3s proof, the two $⊞$ are used for different formulas $P$ and $P ∧ ¬□P$ and the connection between the two is established by the (□Cut) with $□(P ∧ ¬□P → P)$.
-A similar situation is again necessary for a prehistoric cycle in a G3lp as we will show formally.
+A similar situation is necessary for any prehistoric cycle in a G3lp as we will show formally.

 \afterpage{
 \begin{landscape}